 Awards

-The Settimana Internazionale della Critica is an independent and parallel section organised by the National Union of Italian Film Critics (SNCCI) during the 80th Venice International Film Festival (30 August – 9 September 2023).
-The programme includes a selection of seven debut films in competition and two special events out of competition, all presented as world premieres.
-The selection is curated by the General Delegate of the Venice Critics’ Week Beatrice Fiorentino together with the members of the selection committee: Enrico Azzano, Chiara Borroni, Ilaria Feole and Federico Pedroni.
+The Venice Settimana Internazionale della Critica, now in its 40. edition, is an independent and parallel section organised by the National Union of Italian Film Critics (SNCCI) within the 82.
+Venice International Film Festival (27 August – 6 September 2025).
+The programme includes a selection of seven debut films in competition and two special out-of-competition events, all presented as world premieres.
+The selection is curated by the Artistic Director Beatrice Fiorentino together with the members of the selection committee: Matteo Berardini, Marianna Cappi, Francesco Grieco, and Marco Romagna.

 IWONDERFULL Grand Prize Settimana Internazionale della Critica